 - “Work it, girl!”

 Yes, it is very hot in those masks, that’s why I’m not running around like everyone else is.
-In the masks, I can see just fine, they aren’t designed to impair my vision.
+In the masks, I can see just fine.
 I just can’t turn my head or stretch my neck much.
 I also can’t see out of my peripherals.
 But, I really like them because I’m not relying on jump scares like most actors.
 I rely on my creativity to creep people out and leave them with a sense of disturbance.

 What Is The Weirdest Interaction You’ve Had As A Scare Actor?

 That’s an easy one.
 I was wearing one of the aforementioned special effects masks, scaring as my job entailed.
 A larger group of teenagers came in so I did my bit where I act as a dummy then start lurking toward you.
 Most of them freaked out which I expected.
 I reach the end of the group and this guy, probably a foot taller than me (I’m 5’5) smiles down at me and says, “Awww.”
 Then he proceeds to kiss my latex head and chuckle as he walks out.